GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/random_scenarios_non_uniform_and_importance_sampling/random_scenario_sampling.md

 ```
 ##           0%          25%          50%          75%         100%
-## 0.0007140068 0.1464025676 0.4206166565 1.1150799990 9.8783826828
+##  0.001809635  0.136563525  0.502006888  1.073063135 11.615213394
 ```
-The reason we still have many small max-stage scenarios is that the `kermadectonga2` source-zone is very large, and the particular site of interest (offshore of Tonga) is mainly affected by a small part of the source-zone.
+The reason we sample many small max-stage scenarios is that the `kermadectonga2` source-zone is very large, but the particular site of interest (offshore of Tonga) is mainly affected by a small region on the source-zone.

 If we are mostly interested in larger waves, then this seems like an inefficient sampling approach for our site.

-Typically much greater improvements can be obtained using the importance-sampling technique outlined below.
+Much greater improvements can be obtained using the importance-sampling technique outlined below.

 # Random scenario sampling, using importance-sampling to emphasise higher max-stages
 -------------------------------------------------------------------------------------

 Here we show how the theory of importance-sampling can be used to more strongly concentrate our random sample on scenarios that have higher maximum-stage values.

 The sampling algorithm is:
 * Group the scenarios by magnitude
 * For each magnitude, sample a given number of scenarios with replacement, with the chance of sampling each scenario proportional to **a user-specified importance weighted sampling distribution**